kkplein/ssm-doc/docs/glossary.terminology.md

 42005
 : For SSM to collect PostgreSQL server metrics.

-Also SSM Server should keep ports 80 or 443 ports open for computers where SSM Client is installed to access the SSM web interface and the QAN agent.
+On the SSM Server only ports 80 and/or 443 need to be open for SSM Clients to connect to the SSM web interface and the various APIs, like QAN and prometheus.

 !!! seealso "See also"